FarmLogs/PPotW/8-Parens/README.md

 *empty* = ""
 ```

-The words in italics are the primitives in the language. the characters ', { ,} , (, ), [ and ] are also primitives in this language.
+The words surrounded by ** are the primitives in the language. the characters ', { ,} , (, ), [ and ] are also primitives in this language.
 you do not need to worry about cases like this [(')[']]